 Apple Notes has one font for your text and presets for your titles, headings, subheadings, body and monospace.
 You can’t change them, they are set.
 You can’t even change the colour of your text in Apple Notes, but you can in GoodNotes.

-- Make your text bold or italic.
+- Make it bold or italic.
 GoodNotes just added underline and Strikeout features to the keyboard toolbar.
 You also have navigation arrows on it too.

 - Change colour